-The BRC Global Standard for Food Safety contains requirements for a HACCP (Hazard Analysis Critical Control Point) system in accordance with the requirements of Codex Alimentarius, a documented quality management system and control of the factory environment standards, products, process and personnel.
+The BRC Global Standard for Food Safety – first published in 1998 and now in its 7th issue.
+The standard is for food manufacturers and contains requirements for a HACCP (Hazard Analysis Critical Control Point) system in accordance with the requirements of Codex Alimentarius, a documented quality management system and control of the factory environment standards, products, process and personnel.

 Benefits of BRC Global Standard for Food Safety

-- Competitive edge – Certification to a standard recognised by the GFSI and some of the world's top food retailers.
+- Competitive edge – Certification to a standard recognized by the GFSI and some of the world's top food retailers

 - Standards integration – can be combined with additional certification such as ISO 9001 and HACCP.

 Additional Modules for BRC Global Standard for Food Safety

 In addition to the core BRC Global Standards, LRQA can help you with a range of Additional Modules that can be added to the standard audit process.

 Traded Goods Module – This module is applicable to packaging products and materials that are purchased and stored at the site prior to sale, and they are not manufactured, further processed or repacked at the site being audited.
 This Additional Module enables traded goods to be incorporated into the BRC Global Standards audit.

 FSMA Module - To support alignment with the US Food Safety Modernization Act (FSMA), the FSMA Voluntary Module can be added to a BRC Global Standard for Food Safety audit.
 The module bridges the gap in requirements between FSMA and the BRC Standard.
 This module is essential for sites doing or planning to do business with customers based in the US.
 To learn more visit our FSMA page.